26/04/2022

 As Ryan further notes, the client-development team puts the development and building design in the spotlight.
 Thus, the building’s function becomes clearer and the goal posts are more defined.
 Those team members can then communicate this to the design team far sooner, avoiding delays and minimizing poor design results.

-Career advancement through the right education
+Career advancement through the right education: becoming an architect developer

 The program combines online and face-to-face sessions over the course of 15 months, enabling Ryan to study from his current base in Qatar.